Pollen Blamed for Deadly Asthma Attack, Killing Teen Celebrating End of Exams

 ‘Complete and Utter Shock’

 “If I can prevent every other family from going via what we’ve skilled, then I have to do that,” Helena said.
 “I hope I can enhance focus approximately just how risky bronchial asthma may be.
-Most human beings don’t consider it as a killer, but it’s miles, I don’t suppose most people understand.”
+Most human beings don’t consider it a killer, but it’s miles, I don’t suppose most people understand.”

 The mom described the six days she spent in a medical institution as a “complete and utter shock.”

-“It’s impossible to place into phrases what it’s like to lose a child like this; it’s sincerely coronary heart-wrenching,” she said.
+“It’s impossible to place into phrases what it’s like to lose a child like this; it’s sincerely heart-wrenching,” she said.
 “I have needed to bury the lifestyles I had with Joe and begin a brand new one, a particular one.”

 She said Dale was very proud to finish his studies.